WhiteflagProtocol/whiteflag-api/doc/configuration.md

 ## Environment variables

-Two optional environment variables may be used, e.g. when using different configurations in development environments or when running the API in a
+The following optional environment variables may be used, e.g. when using different configurations in development environments or when running the API in a container:

-container:
+* `WFLOGLEVEL`: the logging level to be used; if set, it overrides the level set in the `api.toml` configuration file
 * `WFCONFDIR`: sets the directory containing the configuration files; if set it overrides the default `./config` directory.
 * `WFPORT`: sets the server port to be used; if set it overrides the port defined in the `api.toml` configuration file.